Ethnic cleansing of Georgians in Sukhumi: Aftermath

 Eduard Shevardnadze fled the city only just before the arrival of separatist forces, having earlier committed to try to remain there as long as possible.
 Soon the forces overran the whole territory of Abkhazia, except a small region of the Kodori Gorge (which remained under the control of the Georgian warlord Emzar Kvitsiani until July 2006 and later the Tbilisi government until August 2008).
 The total defeat of the Georgian government forces was followed by the ethnic cleansing of the Georgian population.
 200,000 - 250,000 refugees (mainly Georgians) were forced out of Abkhazia.
 Violence continued in 1994 despite an agreement between the Georgian and Abkhazian governments for the deployment of a peacekeeping force from the Commonwealth of Independent States.
 Chechen militants who had fought on the side of Abkhazia later took part in the First Chechen War.

-Responsibility for the massacre
+Perpetrators

 There are a number of conflicting claims as to whether the massacre was conducted by Abkhaz militias or those of their North Caucasian allies.
-Allegedly, the commander of the separatist forces, partly responsible for the massacre was the deputy defence minister and "hero" of Abkhazia Shamil Basaev.
+Allegedly partly responsible for the massacre was the commander of the separatist forces, deputy defence minister and "hero" of Abkhazia Shamil Basaev.
 According to witness testimonies, the militants spoke North Caucasian languages and Russian.

 However, some refugees who survived the massacre have claimed that they recognized their Abkhaz and Armenian neighbours collaborating with the militants during the massacres in various neighbourhoods.
-Many people recall the commands given by Russian officers: "Do not take prisoners alive!"